 So we at RedMonk tend to spend more time focusing on the adopters than the CIO, because we think that in this day and age, they’re the make or break audience.

 At RedMonk, we are generalists rather than specialists.
 If you’re looking for someone to build you a product scorecard comparing every last feature between products A and B, then, we’ll happily direct you elsewhere.
 If you’re looking for analysts that have an understanding of all of the pieces that might go into, say, cloud platforms, from the virtualization technologies to the operating system to the database to the programming language to the development framework to the tooling, you’ve come to the right place.
 As the hard boundaries between technologies – be they individual software products, or how same interact with storage, hardware, and networking – it’s our view that analysts need to have a broad skillset to provide good coverage.
-Sure, we have areas of specialty: Cote spends the most time on IT Management for example, and I tend to be the point person for free and open source software questions, but we all have the wide beats necessary to answer complicated questions.
+Sure, we have areas of specialty: Rachel spends the most time looking at industry pricing and financials for example, and I tend to be the point person for free and open source software licensing questions, but we all have the wide beats necessary to answer complicated questions.

 - Open Source:

 As the home page advertises, we are built on and for open source.
 We believe in open source.
 We’ve covered it all along.
 We practice it ourselves, by publishing our content free of paywalls under Creative Commons licenses.
 We give back, by doing what we can in going to bat for various open source communities both publicly and behind the scenes, writing up open source HowTo‘s, commissioning plugins like Progressive License and trying to help the industry understand the importance of open source software and the people who built it.

 - No Barriers to Entry: